sami4thewin/john/README.md

 John Ruby Lesson
 ---

-# About john
+# About Johns Ruby Lesson

-Stuff about Johns journey
+John has been programming for 300 hours.
+He was made over 500 applications.